 My first “mountain bike” was a <$100 CCM and my first “snowboard” was a Black Snow snowboard, both from Canadian Tire.
 For anybody who’s familiar, these are closer to toys than actual sports equipment.
 I loved mountain biking and snowboarding so much that I got a part-time job in a sporting goods store to geek out as even more.
 Eventually, I saved up enough money to buy an actual mountain bike and snowboard.
 Thanks to employee pro-deals, I got a Specialized Stumpjumper Pro and a Burton Balance*.
 Boy was I happy wannabe cool kid.

 These products were so good.
 Not only did they perform so well, but I could tell they were designed by fanatics for fanatics.
 I read and learned everything I could about the products and the specs.
 I collected both the Specialized and Burton catalogs for years.

-I was always fascinated about how complex the products could be, how they would constantly improve, and the possibilities they would enable.
+I was always fascinated about how complex the products could be, how they would constantly improve, and what the possibilities they would enable.

 I also loved how products and brands were marketed and appealed to certain audiences (ie. me).
 I eagerly bought items with prominent brand indicators as I hoped to be a part of the “in-crowd,” and I always found it interesting how some products spoke so strongly to me while I detested others.

-I’m pretty excited since once again I get to geek out over products, imagine the possibilities, figure out how to market something, all while being a part of an area that continues to have seemingly infinite possibilities.
+I’m pretty excited since once again I get to geek out over products, imagine the possibilities, figure out how to build and market something, all while being a part of an area that continues to have seemingly infinite possibilities.